loader image

 Fish products – Fatty acids #

-If fatty acids are allowed in organic production systems as a pesticide (see Soaps, PSL Table 4.2 – column 2), are fatty acids allowable in fish and aquatic plant products used as organic fertilizers?
+If fatty acids are allowed in organic production systems as a pesticide (see Soaps, Table 4.2 – column 2), are fatty acids allowable in fish and aquatic plant products used as organic fertilizers?
 (110.1)

 Sugar #